logans3c/logans3c.github.io/_posts/2025-8-1-ASCWG-2025-QUALS-CTF-WEB-WRITEUP.md

 # Arab Security Conference Quals CTF Writeup - Team 4ay 5amseena

-I was competing in the Arab Security Conference CTF qualifiers with my team `4ay 5amseena` and managed to snag 4th place out of 434 teams - not too shabby!
+I was competing in the Arab Security Conference CTF qualifiers with my team `4ay 5amseena` and managed to snag 4th place out of 434 teams

 Me (logan0x) and [@aelmo](https://blog.elmosalamy.com) (best teammate ever.) solved 5 out of 7 challenges, so here's my writeup for the ones we solved.